-The area has been used since Lebanon’s earliest days, when the first four settlers of the future city spent the winter of 1762-1763 there.
+The area has been used since Lebanon’s earliest days when the first four settlers of the future city spent the winter of 1762-63 there.
 The lot acquired its name from a Boston company that planned to explore for and remove granite in the late 19th century.
 Early in the 20th century, a dam was built to create the 45 acre Boston Lot Reservoir, which for many years supplied West Lebanon.
-Although the reservoirs use was discontinued in the early 1960’s, the dam, hydrant, and spillway remain.
+Although the use of the reservoirs was discontinued in the early 1960s, the dam, hydrant, and spillway remain.

-The original 330 acres of the property became permanently protected in 1996 by a conservation easement held by the Society for the Protection of New Hampshire Forests.
-In 2009, Dartmouth College provided as a gift to the City an additional 108 acres of land that extended the property in a westerly direction towards Rte.
-10.
+The original 330 acres became permanently protected in 1996 by a conservation easement held by the Society for the Protection of New Hampshire Forests.
+In 2009, Dartmouth College provided as a gift to the City an additional 108 acres of land that extended the property in a westerly direction towards Route 10.

-Flora & Fauna The land area of Boston Lot is completely forested with a wide variety of species typical of a northeastern mixed deciduous-coniferous climax forest.
-The dominant species are sugar maple, beech, red oak, hemlock and white pine.
+The land area of Boston Lot is completely forested with a wide variety of species typical of a northeastern mixed deciduous-coniferous climax forest.
+The dominant species are sugar maple, beech, red oak, hemlock, and white pine.
 Pure stands of white pine and white birch occur.
 Most of the species are characteristic of moist woods resulting from poorly drained soils.
 Historical silvicultural practices are evidenced in many of the forest stands, including some “specimen” trees that survived past logging events.
-One such red oak nicknamed “Big Red,” located off of the Honey Suckle Trail, is over 16 feet in circumference.
+One such red oak nicknamed “Big Red,” located off the Honey Suckle Trail is over 16 feet in circumference.
 Wildflowers abound in the Lot.
-The spring wildflowers include hepaticas, mayapples, ladyslippers, yellow violets and trailing arbutus.
+The spring wildflowers include hepaticas, mayapples, lady slippers, yellow violets, and trailing arbutus.
 Christmas fern and maidenhair fern are common.

-The area is home to abundant wildlife, including squirrels, weasels, bear, fishers, rabbits, foxes, skunk, mink, beavers, bobcat, moose and deer.
+The area is home to abundant wildlife, including squirrels, weasels, bears, fishers, rabbits, foxes, skunks, mink, beavers, bobcat, moose, and deer.
 There is at least one prominent deer yard on the property.
 Numerous migrating and resident species of birds can be observed in the area, including the first authenticated sighting of a turkey vulture nest this far north.
 Loons and barred owls have also been seen at the Lot.
-The 46-acre lake contains perch, pickerel, bass and horned pout.
+The 46-acre lake contains perch, pickerel, bass, and horned pout.